Board Education

 Rehoboth Art League

 Do all your board members understand their role?
+Do they have shared assumptions?
+Are you taking advantage of all their talents?

-In today’s society, we have individuals in their twenties interacting with individuals in their seventies.
+You may have individuals in their twenties interacting with individuals in their seventies.
 They bring different viewpoints and skills to your board.

 Want to hear more?
-Click here to get in touch, and set up a time to talk about different board education topics can make a difference in your organization.Â
+Click here to get in touch, and set up a time to talk about different board education topics that can make a difference in your organization.